thirdweb-example/unity-iap-server/README.md

 ## Description

-This is a server implementation compatible with Unity IAP Apple and Google receipts.
+This is a server implementation compatible with [Unity IAP](https://docs.unity3d.com/Packages/com.unity.purchasing@4.10/manual/Overview.html) Apple and Google receipts.
-Validate receipts server-side, and airdrop a blockchain reward to the user's wallet using (thirdweb Engine)[https://portal.thirdweb.com/engine].
+Validate receipts server-side, and airdrop a blockchain reward to the user's wallet using [thirdweb Engine](https://portal.thirdweb.com/engine).

 ## Setup